1920 Georgia Bulldogs football team

+Georgia upset rival Auburn.
+The Bulldogs also gave Furman their only loss, and did the same to Alabama in the year's biggest win.
+The highlight of the Alabama game, Cheves' 87-yard touchdown after a fumble recovery, ranked fourth in The 50 Greatest Plays In Georgia Bulldogs Football History.

 Before the season

 The Bulldogs were led by first-year head coach Herman Stegeman, who attended the University of Chicago and learned football from the legendary Amos Alonzo Stagg.
 During the end of World War I, the United States Army stationed Stegeman in Athens to create physical training courses for the UGA Reserve Officers' Training Corps program.
 Last season, Stegeman was hired by head coach Alex Cunningham as an assistant.
 Cunningham then went into the Army, and Stegeman was promoted to head coach.
 Stegeman was assisted by backfield coach and Warner disciple Jimmy DeHart.